-Coinciding with the Salmo trutta spawn in the fall of 2017, Matt started the Trout Project.
-That is to say, to catch every trout, salmon, char, and grayling species in the world... nearly 200 different fish species!
+Coinciding with the spawn of Salmo trutta in the fall of 2017, Matt started the Trout Project.
+This ambitious project is to catch every trout, salmon, char, and grayling species in the world... nearly 200 different fish species!

 This attempt to fish every member of the Salmoninae and Thymallus sub-families of fish will take Matt to some of the most remote places on the planet.

 Fish the four continents (Africa, Asia, Europe, North America) where these species are natively found.

 Have "one helluva time"! (meet new people, share experiences, and enjoy the journey)

 Why?
 Well, why not?!?!?

 This might best be answered by another trout fisherman, John D. Voelker:

 I love the environs that trout are found, which are invariably beautiful,